letsencrypt/website/content/ru/upcoming-features.md

 ---
-title: Fonctionnalités à venir
+title: Upcoming Features
 slug: upcoming-features
 top_graphic: 1
 ---

 ## Certificate Transparency Log

-* Prévu: T1 2019
+* ETA: Q1 2019

-Nous prévoyons de gérer un [certificate transparency log](http://www.certificate-transparency.org/how-ct-works).
+We are planning to operate a [certificate transparency log](http://www.certificate-transparency.org/how-ct-works).

-## Validation multi - points de vue
+## Multi-Perspective Validation

-* Prévu: T2 2019
+* ETA: Q2 2019

-Actuellement, Let's Encrypt valide d'un point de vue unique du réseau.
-Nous prévoyons de commencer à valider à partir de plusieurs points de vue du réseau.
+Currently Let's Encrypt validates from a single network perspective.
+We are planning to start validating from multiple network perspectives.

-## ECDSA Racine et Intermédiaires
+## ECDSA Root and Intermediates

-* Prévu : T3 2019
+* ETA: Q3 2019

-Actuellement, Let's Encrypt ne signe que les certificats d'entité finale avec des intermédiaires RSA.
-Let's Encrypt génèrera une racine ECDSA et des intermédiaires qui peuvent être utilisés pour signer les certificats d'entité finale.
+Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
+Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.

-# Fonctionnalités terminées
+# Completed Features

-## Support du challenge TLS ALPN
+## TLS ALPN Challenge Support

-* Activé : 12 juillet 2018
+* Enabled: July 12, 2018

-Nous avons spécifié et mis en œuvre un [remplacement](https://datatracker.ietf.org/doc/draft-ietf-acme-tls-alpn/) pour la méthode de validation TLS-SNI, qui a été abandonnée pour des [raisons de sécurité](https://community.letsencrypt.org/t/important-what-you-need-ne-know-about-tls-sni-validation-issues/50811).
-L'introduction d'un remplacement de TLS-SNI était importante pour les abonnés qui souhaitaient uniquement utiliser le port 443 pour la validation.
+We've specified and implemented a [replacement](https://datatracker.ietf.org/doc/draft-ietf-acme-tls-alpn/) for the TLS-SNI validation method, which was [discontinued for security reasons](https://community.letsencrypt.org/t/important-what-you-need-to-know-about-tls-sni-validation-issues/50811).
+Introducing a replacement was important for subscribers who only want to use port 443 for validation.

-## Intégrer les reçus SCT dans les certificats
+## Embed SCT receipts in certificates

-* Activé : 29 mars 2018
+* Enabled: March 29, 2018

-## Certificats génériques (wildcard)
+## Wildcard Certificates

-* Activé: 13 mars 2018
+* Enabled: March 13, 2018

-## API ACME v2
+## ACME v2 API

-* Activé : 13 mars 2018
+* Enabled: March 13, 2018

-## Support IDN
+## IDN Support

-* Activé : 20 octobre 2016
+* Enabled: October 20, 2016

-Let's Encrypt prend désormais en charge l'émission de certificats pour les noms de domaine internationalisés (IDN).
+Let's Encrypt now supports issuance for Internationalized Domain Names (IDNs).

-## Support complet d'IPv6
+## Full IPv6 Support

-* Activé: 26 juillet 2016
+* Enabled: July 26, 2016

-Initialement, seules certaines parties de l'infrastructure de API Let's Encrypt pouvaient communiquer via IPv6.
-Cela a empêché les systèmes qui utilisent uniquement IPv6 d'interagir pleinement avec Let's Encrypt.
-Cela a été résolu - La prise en charge d'IPv6 a été activée pour toutes les fonctionnalités.
+Initially, only parts of the Let's Encrypt API infrastructure could communicate via IPv6.
+This prevented IPv6-only systems from being able to fully interact with Let's Encrypt.
+This has been resolved - IPv6 support has been enabled for all functionality.

-## Compatibilité des certificats avec Windows XP
+## Windows XP Certificate Compatibility

-* Activé : 25 mars 2016
+* Enabled: March 25, 2016

-Résolution d'un problème avec notre chaîne de certificats qui empêchait les certificats Let's Encrypt d'être acceptés par les navigateurs sous Windows XP.
+Resolved an issue with our certificate chain that prevented Let's Encrypt certificates from being accepted by browsers on Windows XP.

-## Support des signatures ECDSA
+## ECDSA Signing Support

-* Activé : 10 février 2016
+* Enabled: February 10, 2016

-Ajout de la possibilité pour Let's Encrypt de signer les clés ECDSA avec les intermédiaires RSA de Let's Encrypt.
-La prise en charge de la signature des clés ECDSA avec une chaîne de certificats ECDSA complète sera ajoutée plus tard.
+Added the ability for Let's Encrypt to sign ECDSA keys with Let's Encrypt's RSA intermediates.
+Support for signing ECDSA keys with a full ECDSA cert chain will be added later.

-## Support du Challenge DNS ACME
+## ACME DNS Challenge Support

-* Activé : 20 janvier 2016
+* Enabled: January 20, 2016

-Let's Encrypt permet la validation via les enregistrements DNS tels que définis dans la spécification ACME.
+Let's Encrypt allows validation via DNS records as defined in the ACME specification.